Loading organizations...

 Key people at Protagonist.

-Protagonist was founded by George Bousis (Co-Founder & Managing Partner).
+Protagonist was founded in 2022 by George Bousis (Co-Founder & Managing Partner).

-Protagonist was founded by George Bousis (Co-Founder & Managing Partner).
+Protagonist was founded in 2022 by George Bousis (Co-Founder & Managing Partner).

 Figma is a cloud-native collaborative design platform that enables teams to design, prototype, and build digital products together in real time.
 Its core product, Figma Design, is used by designers, product managers, and developers to create user interfaces, wireframes, and interactive prototypes, all within a web browser.
 Figma serves a broad range of users—from individual creators to large enterprises—by solving the longstanding problem of fragmented, siloed design workflows.
 The platform’s real-time collaboration, cross-platform compatibility, and integrated developer tools have made it the go-to solution for modern product teams, especially as remote and hybrid work has become the norm.
 Figma has experienced rapid growth, with over 4 million users as of 2024 and more than 40% market share in the design collaboration space.